North Korea test draws threat of sanctions despite H-bomb doubts

 The North's state news agency said Pyongyang would act as a responsible nuclear state and vowed not to use its nuclear weapons unless its sovereignty was infringed.

-Joe Cirincione, a nuclear expert who is president of Ploughshares Fund, a global security organization, said North Korea may have mixed a hydrogen isotope in a normal atomic fission bomb.
+Joe Cirincione, a nuclear expert who is president of Ploughshares Fund, a global security organisation, said North Korea may have mixed a hydrogen isotope in a normal atomic fission bomb.

 "Because it is, in fact, hydrogen, they could claim it is a hydrogen bomb," he said.
 "But it is not a true fusion bomb capable of the massive multi-megaton yields these bombs produce."